-Once a month, we are gathering local caregivers (counselors, social workers, chaplains, professors and pastors) from our community to gather together for refreshments and a lively discussion through themes of a selected book.
+Once a month, we gather with local caregivers (counselors, social workers, chaplains, professors and pastors) from our community for refreshments and a lively discussion through themes of a selected book.

-The selected text for the first three gatherings is The Soul of Shame by Dr. Curt Thompson, MD.
+Our previous selected text was The Soul of Shame by Dr. Curt Thompson, MD.

 5:00PM Arrival & Refreshments

 5:15-6:45PM Guided Conversation

 Elbow Tree Christian Counseling

 38 South Dixie Highway, St. Augustine, FL 32084

 Please park in the Elbow Tree parking lot that is accessible by way of South Dixie Highway or in the rear adjacent parking area accessible by way Eastman Road behind our offices.
 Do not park at The Back 40 Urban Cafe as they need every available spot to serve up delicious food to their loyal customers!